jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 select a set of registers or similar signals different in pipeline stages.

 **To be flattened sensibly by downstream tools**.
-It is typical for synthesis to flatten the hierarchical structure of a Verilog design.
+It is typical for synthesis to flatten the hierarchical structure of a SystemVerilog design.
 Consequently symbols names are derived from their place in the module hierarchy.
 A suitable naming scheme really only requires consistency across a design.
 As an example, a flip-flop clock pin might be named